Fulfer wins Republican runoff in Springdale state Senate district contest

 Woods dropped out of his 2016 reelection bid before he was indicted for fraud.
 Eads, a state representative at the time, replaced him after winning the Republican primary that year.
 Eads ran unopposed in 2020.

 The state has 35 Senate districts.
-State senators serve a four-year term and receive a base salary of $42,438.
-They also receive per diem and reimbursement for expenses.
+State senators serve four-year terms and receive base salaries of $42,438.
+They also receive per diem and reimbursement expenses.